karol11/ltm/docs/intro.md

 ### Memory:
 *  ltm::Object has one void* field.
 It stores own/pin counter, flags and/or pointer to the weak blocks that tracks weak pointer behaviour.
 *  ltm::pin, ltm::weak, and ltm::own - are all of the size of one void*.
-*  specialized ltm::weak and ltm::pin pointing to non-ltm::Object types have the size of two pointers: one references the retained/tracked ltm::object and another points to the interface implementation.
+*  special ltm::iweak and ltm::ipin pointing to non-ltm::Object types have the size of two pointers: one references the retained/tracked ltm::object and another points to the interface implementation.
 *  ltm::Objects referenced by weak pointers have additional ltm:WeakBlock structure that stores three pointer-sized fields (so since it has vmt, it occupies four mashine words).
 This structure stores lock counters for pin/weak/shared pointers and a pointer to the target object.
 *  Construction/destruction/pinning/unpinning/copy operations do not allocate additional overhead memory.